 The Committee further determined in November, 1992 not to make any performance unit awards in future fiscal years under the Company's Long Term Incentive Plan.
-The Committee made its decisions after careful examination of the Plan, the award of performance units thereunder, and the relationship between award performance and the compensation objectives of the Committee for executive officers of the Company.
+The Committee made its decisions after careful examination of the Plan, the award of performance units the relationship. the Plan, the award of performance units thereunder, and the relationship between award performance and the compensation objectives of the Committee for executive officers of the Company.
 The Committee does not intend to make performance unit awards during fiscal year 1996.